Surgical cancellation intelligence and revenue integrityConfidentialSurgical OperationsRevenue IntegrityPrior Authorization Management

 Cancellation rate from 30% to under 10% at a multi-site pain management group

 A multi-site pain management organization in Tampa, FL had a 30% surgical cancellation rate and no data infrastructure to explain it.
-Prexisio built the patient identity bridge across three systems, decomposed cancellations by cause, and surfaced a $2M+ underpayment gap in payer contract reconciliation.
+Prexisio connected the scheduling, surgical, and lab records, decomposed cancellations by cause, and surfaced a $2M+ underpayment gap in payer contract reconciliation.

 Outcomes